develop-biology/language.development/README.md

 If an expression lacks `<>` or `{}`, it will be executed (e.g. `function_call()` or `function_call` vs `function_declaration(){}`).
 All executed statements (i.e. those within a `{}`) must be separated by a valid line ending (`,`, `;`, or `\n`).

 Redefining a symbol changes the existing symbol for all future execution.
 Meaning, `symbol symbol{do_this_instead}` will change the behavior of `symbol`.
-However, `symbol symbol`, without a Type nor Execution Block will be executed per the Spacing Autofill rules below.
+However, `symbol symbol` without a Type nor Execution Block will be executed per the Spacing Autofill rules below.

 ### Spacing Autofill
 These rules apply to any set of symbols separated by spaces: